Skip to main content

 Location: Claremont, CA

 Another member of the Claremont Colleges, Claremont McKenna is a top liberal arts college, with renowned programs in economics, government, and many other disciplines.
-Despite its relatively short history — the college was founded in 1946 — it has already distinguished itself as a world-class leader across fields.
+Despite its relatively short history—the college was founded in 1946—it has already distinguished itself as a world-class leader across a range of fields.

 Learn more about Claremont McKenna and see your chances of acceptance.